-8. Having regard to the aforesaid discussions and admitted position with regard to non-submission of reply to the SCN, we failed to appreciate the contention of the petitioner that principle of natural justice has not been complied in the instant case.
-Since there is efficacious alternative remedy provided in the Act itself, we hold that the instant writ application is not maintainable.
+8. Having regard to the aforesaid discussions and admitted position with regard to non-submission of reply to the SCN, we failed to appreciate the contention of the petitioner that principle of natural

 9. As a result, the instant application stands dismissed.
 Pending I.A., if any, is also closed."